Taxotere and Permanent Alopecia: What the Medical Literature Reports

 Frequently Asked Questions

-What is Taxotere-induced permanent alopecia?
+What is Taxotere and how is it linked to permanent alopecia?

-How common is permanent hair loss from Taxotere?
+How common is permanent alopecia after Taxotere?

 Does submitting information create an attorney-client relationship?